SHEFFcode/GeeksForGeeksJS/README.md

 # GeeksForGeeks JavaScript
-In this repo I intend to create a full featured repository of all of my algorithms knowledge, compete with javascript implementations of various algorithms along with video explanations and links to relevant resources.
+In this repo I intend to create a full featured repository of all of my algorithms knowledge, compete with JavaScript implementations of various algorithms along with video explanations and links to relevant resources.

 ## Index: